 What should I bring for RVing at Playa Salinita near Loreto?

-We stayed the night at Loreto Shores RV park to dump our tanks after coming from Santispac and restock on fresh water.
-We also stocked up on groceries before we left Loreto because this was our first time on the beach, but realized that was probably unnecessary since we were close enough and the drive was easy enough to get into town.
+We stayed the night at a full hook-up site at Loreto Shores RV park to dump our tanks after coming from Santispac and refill our fresh water tank.
+We also stocked up on groceries before we left Loreto because this was our first time on the beach and we weren’t sure how convenient it would be to make trips into town for groceries.
+However, we soon realized that was probably unnecessary since we were close enough to town and the drive was easy enough to get to the grocery stores.

-Empty waste tanks before arriving and fill up your freshwater tank.
+Be sure to empty waste tanks before arriving at the beach, and fill up your freshwater tank.
 There’s no fresh water or dump station at Salinita.

 Here’s what we pack when we’re going to be dry camping on the beach and if you’re RVing as a family, then here are some of the best camping board games according to our boys when we’re just hanging out on the beach instead of spending the evening in town.